Orlicz extension of Numerical radius inequalities: Main Results

 \end{cor} Now it is planned to establish a new numerical radius inequality in a more general setting.
-Consequently, we derive several recent improved numerical radius inequalities in one frame.
-The statement of the result is given as follows: \begin{thm}{ } Let $A\in \clb(\clh)$, and $\varphi$ be an Orlicz function.
-Then we have the following inequality: where $\alpha\in [0, 1]$. \end{thm} \begin{proof} Let $A\in \clb(\clh)$ and $x\in \clh$.
+Consequently, we derive several recent improved numerical radius inequalities in one frame. \begin{thm}{ } Let $A\in \clb(\clh)$, and $\varphi$ be an Orlicz function.
+Then where $\alpha\in [0, 1]$. \end{thm} \begin{proof} Let $A\in \clb(\clh)$ and $x\in \clh$ with $\|x\|=1$.
 Then we have